Frequently Asked Questions-Master's Program

 Question: What is an e-folio?

 Starting September 1, 2011, the reading committee has implemented a e-folio.
-More information can be found on the Master's of Reading homepage or by contacting your advisor.
+More information can be found by downloading the Master's of Reading Handbook which can be found on the Master's of Reading homepage or by contacting your advisor.

 Question: Which Praxis exam should I take to be certified as a Reading Specialist?